Spyromilios: Greek War of Independence

-In August 1824, after Ali’s death, together with his brothers Nikolaos and Zachos Milios, Spyromilios, he travelled south and joined the ongoing Greek War of Independence.
+In August 1824, after Ali’s death, together with his brothers Nikolaos and Zachos Milios, he travelled south and joined the ongoing Greek War of Independence.
 In August 1825 he was fighting in the Third Siege of Missolonghi, at the head of a group of 250 armed Himariotes.
 Named General in September, he was sent as a member of a commission to Nafplion in January 1826, to ask the government for more effective aid to the besieged city.
 Little was achieved, and although Spyromilios tried to arrange for a British ship to evacuate the garrison, it was too late.
 Spyromilios was thus forced to remain a spectator of the garrison's disastrous attempt to sally and break through the Ottoman lines, during which his brother Nikolaos was killed.

 Afterwards, together with his brother Zachos, he took part in military operations in Central Greece under Georgios Karaiskakis.
 Under Governor Ioannis Kapodistrias (1828–1829), Spyromilios was placed captain of the personal guard of Dimitrios Ypsilantis.